 1. How long have you been climbing for?
 How did you get into it?

 I have been climbing since 1992 or 3 and got into it because it looked interesting.
 I bought some books and enlisted a friend and we went climbing.
 I was hooked immediately.
 We learned by trial and error...
 Mostly error!
 Not the best way to do it.
 I learned quickly that I needed some instruction.
 I went to NOLS - Wind River mountaineering course.
-After that course I went to the wilderness education association program at North Country Community college in Saranac Lake.
+After that course I went to the wilderness education association program at North Country Community College in Saranac Lake.
 It wasn’t my plan to stay.
 I was planning on moving out west.
-But I meet some great people and just fell in love with the area and have been here ever since.
+But I met some great people and just fell in love with the area and have been here ever since.

 2. There are a lot of places a climbing guide can live.
 Why did you choose the Adirondacks?